jepser/typeform/readme.txt

 Notice the only parameter required is the url.

 == Changelog ==

+= 0.7.4 =
+* Query parameters from the Wordpress preview are now prevented from being passed to the typeform as hidden fields

 = 0.7.3 =
 * Change array definition to old school array() instead of [], it broke several old sites